 The movies below describe some instances where we had to resort to more drastic measures to fix corrupted drawings.

-Built in file protection
+Built-in file protection

 We have systems in place that protect drawing files.

 When you start drawing, gCADPlus loads a template file.
-The file is initially called noname.
-When you select File > Save, the drawing is saved under the name you have chosen – let’s call it MyNewDesign.
-As the save command is implemented, gCADPlus adds the extension lcd to the filename so the file becomes MyNewDesign.lcd.
+The file is initially called Noname.
+When you select File > Save, the drawing is saved under the name you have chosen—let’s call it MyNewDesign.
+As the save command is implemented, gCADPlus adds the extension lcd to the filename, so the file becomes MyNewDesign.lcd.

-We suggest that you protect your work by creating a Jobs folder in the My Documents > gCADPlus folder and then sub-folders for each calendar year.
+We suggest you protect your work by creating a Jobs folder in the My Documents > gCADPlus folder and sub-folders for each calendar year.
 Individual drawing files are saved in a folder with each client’s name.
 For example, drawings created for a job carried out in 2018 for M/s Smith would be filed in My Documents > gCADPlus > Jobs > 2018 > Smith.

 Microsoft with their OneDrive service, DropBox and Google + have excellent free systems backup applications for small projects while SugarSync and other commercial firms offer commercial cloud services.